everit-org/coding-conventions/README.md

  - The java package in a Maven artifact must match the artifactId.
 In case of API projects the "api" ending in the package is unnecessary and not recommended.
  - Internal packages that are not exported as OSGi package must named "...inetrnal".

+E.g.:
+ - org.everit.osgi.resource - the package of the resource-api project
+ - org.everit.osgi.resource.ri - the package of the resource-ri project
+ - org.everit.osgi.resource.ri.internal - the internal package of the resource-ri project
+ - org.everit.osgi.resource.resolver - the package of the resource-resolver-api project